 Shred-it has identified the following five fraud hot spots in the office:

-Messy Desks: Messy desks with loose paperwork are vulnerable to snooping and data theft and leaves material vulnerable to outside staff such as cleaners and building maintenance.
-Consider implementing a clear desk policy and provide lockable storage units so employees can protect confidential information.
+- Messy Desks: Messy desks with loose paperwork are vulnerable to snooping and data theft and leaves material vulnerable to outside staff such as cleaners and building maintenance.
+Consider implementing a clean desk policy and provide lockable storage units so employees can protect confidential information.

 Business leaders need to acknowledge vulnerabilities within the workplace and take action to introduce policies and procedures that will help reduce the risk of fraud.